AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 >[!NOTE]
 >
->Currently, only many-to-one relationships can be defined from a source schema to a destination schema.
+>Currently, only many-to-one and one-to-one relationships can be defined from a source schema to a destination schema.
 For one-to-many relationships, you must define the relationship field in the schema that represents the "many".

 To set a relationship field, select the arrow icon (![Arrow Icon](../images/tutorials/relationship-b2b/arrow.png)) next to the field in question within the canvas.
 In the case of the [!DNL Opportunities] schema, this is the `accountKey.sourceKey` field since the goal is to establish a many-to-one relationship with an account.